jacobtomlinson/website/content/posts/2020/2020-02-19-dask-clusters-overview.md

 This cluster manager uses your [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration) to authenticate and request AWS resources on Fargate, and then connects your local session to the Dask cluster running on the cloud.

 There are even higher level services such as [AWS Lambda](https://aws.amazon.com/lambda/) or [Google Cloud Functions](https://cloud.google.com/functions) which allow you to execute code on demand and you are billed for the execution time of the code.
 These are referred to as "serverless" services as the servers are totally abstracted away.
 This would be perfect for out Dask cluster as you could submit the scheduler and workers as the code to run. **However** when running these cloud functions it is not possible to get a network connection between them as they do not have routable IP addresses, so there is no way to set up a Dask cluster made of these executing functions.
 Maybe one day!

 ### Dask Gateway

 [Dask Gateway](https://gateway.dask.org/) is a central service for managing Dask clusters.
 It provides a secure API which multiple users can communicate with to request Dask servers.
-It can spawn Dask cluster on Kubernetes, Yarn or batch systems.
+It can spawn Dask clusters on Kubernetes, Yarn or batch systems.

 This tool is targeted at IT administrators who want to enable their users to create Dask clusters, but want to maintain some centralized control instead of each user creating their own thing.
 This can also be useful for tracking Dask usage and setting per user limits.